Date Joined: May 25, 2009

 I'm Melissa, and I live in the Pacific Northwest of the U.S., although I've spent most of the past 15 years in other places.

 Note as of October 21, 2017: I was travelling from September 28 to October 20 and have now rated everything I received before the mail was stopped.
 I will try to get to the post office to unstop mail on Monday and pick up anything else that's arrived.
 Thank you for your patience!

 I work a lot and play with craft supplies, write postcards, and look for wildlife when I'm not working.

 I'm new to Swap Bot (I made an account years ago but never used it), but I've done book and story exchanges on other sites.

 I'd love to make some regular penpals outside of swapping as well!
 I have one already, and it's nice to just send postcards/letters back and forth when we feel like it and have something to say.
-I'd particularly love a penpal in Hungary or a German-speaking country I could practice with (my Hungarian is much better than my German, though).
+I'd particularly love a penpal from a German-speaking country I could practice with (my German is pretty basic at this point).